 Mike is the creator and developer, along with Foley’s software development team, of the firm’s proprietary Case Appraiser software program, a quantitative case assessment tool for valuing litigation matters.

 Education and Prior Experience

 Mike is a graduate of Georgetown University (B.A., magna cum laude, 1993) and the University of Michigan (J.D., magna cum laude, 1996), where he was elected to the Order of the Coif.
 Mike represented death-row prisoners at the Equal Justice Initiative in Montgomery, Alabama.
 After graduation from law school, Mike served as a law clerk for the Honorable J.P.
 Stadtmueller, U.S. District Court for the Eastern District of Wisconsin.
 Prior to joining Foley, Mike worked for Williams & Connolly in Washington, D.C., where his practice focused on white-collar criminal defense, commercial litigation, and government contract litigation.

-Mike has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Criminal Defense: White-Collar.
+Mike has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Criminal Defense: White-Collar (2013 - present).
 He was also selected for inclusion to the Super Lawyers® list.
 In 2015, he received the Pro Bono Service and Excellence Award from the Federal Bar Association, Tampa Bay Chapter in recognition of excellence in service to disadvantaged citizens of the Middle District of Florida.
 He also has been recognized multiple times by the Thirteenth Judicial Circuit Pro Bono Committee for his pro bono work, which includes political asylum immigration matters, criminal appeals, and civil rights litigation.
 Mike has been elected a Fellow of the American Bar Foundation, an honorary organization of attorneys, judges, law faculty, and legal scholars.
 He also has received a Tampa Bay Business Journal "Up & Comers" award, which recognizes rising professionals in the Tampa Bay business community, and an “Outstanding Volunteer” award for his work with a regional economic development initiative.

 Professional Memberships and Service